MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/sync-data-offline-background.md

 ## Windows devices
 The initial offline sync can continue when Power Apps is minimized or when the device is locked.

-If the device is on power saving mode and running on the battery, the sync will run for ten minutes only.
-After the ten minutes, the sync will be suspended until the user maximizes the app.
+If the device is on power saving mode and running on the battery, the sync will run for 10 minutes only.
+After the 10 minutes, the sync will be suspended until the user maximizes the app.

 The behavior on Windows devices depends on the **Let this app run in the background** setting.
 For more information, see [Manage background activity for apps in Windows](https://support.microsoft.com/en-us/windows/manage-background-activity-for-apps-in-windows-4f32dffe-b97c-40e8-a790-3ca10373a1ef).
 We recommend using the default **Power optimized** value.